 2) FAILED FAN MOTOR.
 As most condensers will have at least two fan motors, a failed motor can go weeks, even months, without being detected.
 During the hot summer months, a faulty fan motor will quickly become evident as the unit will likely shut off on the High Head Pressure Alarm.

-You will find similar issues when air cooled chiller systems are placed indoors.
-If the chiller system is indoors, you need an exhaust system and make up air vent equal in CFM capacity as your condenser fans.
+3) AIRFLOW.
+Refrigeration systems need fresh air, any obstruction of airflow around the system will cause the condenser to recirculate trapped, warmer air around the system rather than fresh air.
+This is often an issue when air cooled chiller systems are placed indoors.
+If the chiller system must be located indoors, you’ll need an exhaust system and make up air vent equal in CFM capacity to your condenser fans.

 If you suspect that you have a failed component, your next step is to contact your service technician.
 A competent service technician will listen closely to the customer to minimize the troubleshooting and repair time.
 Believe it or not, a service technician doesn’t enjoy charging you for a service call, travel time, and truck stock fee, etc. to simply reset an alarm.

-Share what steps you have taken, make sure he (or she) understands the system completely.
+Share what steps you have taken and make sure the technician understands the system completely.
 If you know it is the first time they have worked on or seen your chiller system, ask if they would be willing to contact the manufacturer to have them explain how the system is controlled.
 Often 10 minutes on the phone with the manufacturer can greatly reduce the service and repair time.
-Remember that this technician might service 5 to10 different refrigeration systems by 5 to 10 different manufactures each day, and there is a very good chance that none of these systems were glycol chiller systems.
+Remember that this technician might service 5 to 10 different refrigeration systems by 5 to 10 different manufacturers each day, and there is a very good chance that none of these systems were glycol chiller systems.

 If you need to find a new service technician, take the time to call around and talk to several of them.
 We have had the best success with contractors that specialize in commercial refrigeration, instead of specializing in Heating and Air Conditioning.
 Although the same refrigeration theory is applicable to both Air Conditioning and Medium Temperature Refrigeration, there are some definite differences and you want a contractor comfortable with working on this equipment.

-Explain that you have a “Medium Temperature Glycol Chiller System” that operates at 27 F with a 33% Glycol Mixture.
+Explain that you have a “Medium Temperature Glycol Chiller System” that operates at 27°F with a 35% Glycol Mixture.
 The contractors that are not familiar with or comfortable with servicing this equipment will probably let you know right then.
 Another great referral source would be other breweries or wineries in your area.
-Often the manufacturer will also have a contractor in the area they can recommend.
+Often the chiller manufacturer will also have a contractor in the area they can recommend.

 Many manufacturers will also provide replacement parts to their existing customers, often for significantly less than these can be purchased locally.
 Encourage your service technician to contact them, in addition to the local wholesale suppliers if replacement parts are needed.